 - @ReadOnly A readonly reference cannot be used to modify its referent.
 The referent may be an immutable or a mutable object.
-In other words, it is possible for the referent to change via an aliasing mutable reference, even though the referent cannot be changed via the readonly reference. - @AssignsFields is similar to @Mutable, but permits only limited mutation assignment of fields and is intended for use by constructor helper methods. - QI simulates mutability overloading or the template behavior of generics.
+In other words, it is possible for the referent to change via an aliasing mutable reference, even though the referent cannot be changed via the readonly reference. - @Assignable The annotated field may be re-assigned regardless of the immutability of the enclosing class or object instance. - @AssignsFields is similar to @Mutable, but permits only limited mutation assignment of fields and is intended for use by constructor helper methods. - QI simulates mutability overloading or the template behavior of generics.
 It can be applied to classes, methods, and parameters.
 See Section 5.5.3.